-Overall, many Americans seem to have a higher debt compared to their general income.
+Overall, many Americans seem to have more debt than they can afford.
 Keeping in mind their credit card debt, it would take Americans around 10 years to clear the balance.
 Translated into interest rates, it equals over $16,695 per card.

 Which brings us to the next stat: